MATES AT GALLIPOLI HAUNT A SHELL-SHOCKED ANZAC

 21.3.28 Is at times restless and hears voices of soldiers.

+John Quamby had not had an easy life before he enlisted.
 He was from a broken family and had spent time in a young offenders’ institution.
 Fortunately he settled down after finding employment as a miner when he was sixteen.

 In June 1915 Private Quamby’s name appeared on a casualty list published in Australia.
 It was the only news his family received.
 For months they waited and worried.
 Just before Christmas 1915 his mother wrote a touching letter to army records office;